VaishaliGirishSachdev/Mood-Music-Recommender/README.md

 ## Data Format

 The songs are stored in a CSV file located at `data/songs_dataset.csv`.
-Each row should follow this format:

-title,artist,mood

 Example: